 Related somewhat to usage is the height of the building.
-Larger buildings will typically have more aggressive accel and decel rates which will lead to more regen.
-Additionally, the taller buildings mean longer runs and operation during the regen period.
+Larger buildings typically have more aggressive accel and decel rates that can lead to more regen.
+Additionally, the taller buildings mean longer runs and operations during the regen period.

 The Cost of Energy

 The key here is finding and using an accurate number.
 The costs can vary by region (here’s a link to average energy costs).
 As I write this, the rates for commercial use range from $0.08 to $0.12/kWhr.